JonasKruckenberg/imagetools/docs/spec.md

 ## Syntax

-Transforms are specified as URL query parameters, where the key of the key-value pair corresponds to a transforms keyword.
+Transforms are specified as URL query parameters, where the key of the key-value pair corresponds to a transform's keyword.
 The value of the key-value pair will be passed to the transform as the argument.
 Since transforms have to be pure functions, meaning they produce the same image given the same argument the order of keywords MUST NOT matter.